yhl452493373/frpc-panel/README_en.md

 frps-panel will run as one single process and manage frpc proxy info with frpc's api.

+## Since version 2.0.0,this plugin only support frp version >= v0.52.0

 ## Features

 + Show frpc basic info